 The FADS1 gene directs the production of an enzyme called fatty acid desaturase 1.
-This enzyme converts omega-6 LA and omega-3 ALA to longer-chain PUFAs that participate in inflammatory and immune responses.
+This enzyme converts omega-6 LA and omega-3 ALA to longer-chain PUFAs that participate in inflammatory and immune responses, which are key to muscle recovery and general health.
 Compared to those with the TT variant, individuals who have the CC or CT variant of the gene have lower levels of HDL cholesterol when consumption of omega-6 LA is high.
 Among those with the CC or CT variant, increasing the proportion of dietary omega-3 ALA to omega-6 LA promotes higher levels of HDL cholesterol.